Hello and Welcome!

 We are a lesbian couple and we each have a child from a previous marriage.
 How can we involve our children in our ceremony?

 Marriages are big transitions for everyone, especially if there are children involved.
 To include children in the wedding ceremony can help them see themselves as important members of a new and blended family.
-Rituals in particular, actively help children to see themselves as part of a larger whole.
-A sand ritual is one example that very clearly illustrates this.
-In the sand ceremony, everyone has a small container filled with different colored sand.
-One by one, each person adds his or her sand into a larger glass vase and the particles of colored sand are combined.
-The individual grains of sand still retain their unique and original color, but when combined with the other colors of sand, create an altogether new color that before did not exist.
+Rituals in particular, actively help children to see themselves as part of a larger whole There are many creative ways to include children; let’s have a chat and see what works for you!

 Do I need a rehearsal?

 It’s always a good idea, especially if you have a larger wedding party and a more complex ceremony.
 Couples feel more relaxed and can give their complete attention to their wedding day if they have been able to rehearse.
-Those who have a special role in the ceremony, such as readers or vocalists, will appreciate getting a chance to rehearse as well.
-However, in situations where a rehearsal simply isn’t possible, or perhaps isn’t quite as necessary, I will still make sure you and your wedding party understand what you will be doing, where you will be standing, and what cues you will be responding to.
+However, in situations where a rehearsal simply isn’t possible, I will still make sure you and your wedding party understand what you will be doing, where you will be standing, and what cues you will be responding to.
 These little “mini-rehearsals” are done on the fly but very effective!

-Keep in mind that the actual ceremony usually lasts from 20 – 35 minutes (from processional to recessional) but often in the rehearsal we are going over things a few times just to get it right.
+Keep in mind that the actual ceremony usually lasts about 30 minutes ( including processional and recessional) but often in the rehearsal we are going over things a few times just to get it right.